• Skip to primary navigation

 Sincronizadas

 Sincronizadas are a Mexican ham and cheese sandwich, melted between two crispy flour tortillas.
-This dish is quick to make and very satisfying, making it perfect for a quick lunch or dinner on a busy evening.
+This dish is quick to make and very satisfying, and this article will teach you how to make it perfectly.

 5 from 1 vote